Web-Feet/coasterdocs/blocks.md

 ###String blocks

-The string block is ues for smaller amounts of text, perfect for titles and bylines.
+The string block is used for smaller amounts of text - perfect for titles and bylines.

 ###Text blocks